Mortimer333/Dito/documentation/LIFECYCLE.md

 Init method is called first time new instance of component has been added to the page.
 If it was hidden with `@if` it should trigger only when condition returns truthy value.

-So, it at the top of the `Life Cycle` which means that it is before anything has been rendered.
+It's placed at the top of the `Life Cycle` - before anything has been rendered.
 In `init` you don't have access to any contents of the component (this also refers to `@get`) because component wasn't rendered yet for the first time.

-I normally use `init` for retrieving data from server and/or set all variables on `$` - initialize your component.
+I normally use `init` for retrieving data from server and/or set all variables on `$` - initializing my component.
 > `init` method is treated by script as a `Promise`, which means that you can do any calls you need and script will
 > wait for them to finish before going to another step.
 ```js